BastelPichi/compatibility/brightway.md

 ### Step 3: Flash Your Scooter
 1. Open BwFlasher
-2. Select your COM port
+2. Select your COM port (MAC: Nothing to select, you need to copy and paste the line from above)
 3. Choose your patched firmware file
 4. Prepare your scooter:
    - Remove handlebar screws